newell/newell.github.io/projects/polytopes/index.md

 ## Crystallography and Mineralogy

 This particular subsection focuses on polytopes relevant to the fields of crystallography and mineralogy.
-While some of the aforementioned polyhedra represent various Brillouin Zones found within crystals, one might argue that this subsection could be omitted on that basis.
+While many of the aforementioned polyhedra represent various Brillouin zones found within crystals and/or the crystal forms themselves, one might argue that this subsection could be omitted on that basis.
 However, the inclusion of this subsection provides a distinct emphasis and concentration on the subject matter at hand.

 [Bravais Lattices](https://newell.github.io/projects/polytopes/bravais-lattices)